Easy pair programming with any IDE. Duckly enables you to talk, share your code in real-time, server and terminal with people using different IDEs.

 What if I see a highlighting bug?

-I love regular expressions, and I plan on actively maintaining this.
+I love regular expressions, and PR's are always welcome.

 The original JSON was taken from https://github.com/atom/language-c